 The Transaction will not affect the number of authorized shares.
 Accordingly, the Transaction will have the effect of creating additional authorized and unissued shares of our Common Stock.
 The increase in authorized and unissued shares of Common Stock is likely to be minimal based on the number of shares that will be converted to cash under the Transaction.
 We have no current plans to issue these shares; however, these shares may be issued in the future for general corporate purposes.
-The increase in authorized but unissued shares of Common Stock as a result of the Transaction may have the effect of discouraging an attempt by another person or entity, through acquisition of a substantial number of shares of Common Stock, to acquire control of us with a view to effecting a merger, sale of assets, or similar transaction, since the issuance of new shares could be used to dilute the stock ownership of such person or entity.
-The authorized but unissued Common Stock could be issued to a holder who would then have sufficient voting power to assure that any business combination or any amendment to our Amended and Restated Articles of Incorporation would not receive the stockholder vote required for approval.
+The increase in authorized but unissued shares of Common Stock as a result of the Transaction may have the effect of discouraging an attempt by another person or entity, through acquisition of a substantial number of shares of Common Stock, to acquire control of us with a view to of new shares could be used to dilute the stock ownership of such person or entity.
+The authorized but unissued Common Stock could be issued to a holder who would then have sufficient voting power to assure that any business combination or any amendment to our Articles of Incorporation would not receive the stockholder vote required for approval.
 The Transaction is not being proposed in response to any effort to accumulate shares of our Common Stock or obtain control, nor is it part of a plan by management to recommend to the Board of Directors and shareholders a series of amendments to our Articles of Incorporation that could be construed to affect the ability of third parties to take over or gain control.